 - The pilot documentation examined did not contain the term 'risk appetite', but it seems fair to say that the donors, SCUK as grant custodian and the Start Fund team itself all considered their risk appetite when it was proposed to double the grant ceiling to £60,000. - Recognising that a compliance profile does not give a full risk profile is an indicator of more nuanced thinking about risk.
-So too the fact that the £60,000 ceiling from the Start Fund was not automatically extended to other potential grants from Start Network although more consideration should have been given to applying it also in a consortium-set up, as Start Network knew from the outset that several of the pilot agencies had received larger sums in the past as subgrantees. - Explicit attention was given to information related risks, policies on which were generally missing among the Tier 2 agencies (as they possibly also are in several INGOs).
-Start Network proactively organised trainings, in English, French and Spanish on this, early in the pilot. - Offering the pilot agencies direct funding with ICR and an organisational development grant is relevant to the risks that arise if they have fragile organisational finances. - Start Network reserves policy that includes an overall risk pool, which can be used for losses experienced by funding organisations on Tier 2 (in the event that organisations are unable to cover such losses), is an example of readiness to share risk.
+So too the fact that the £60,000 ceiling from the Start Fund was not automatically extended to other potential grants from Start although more consideration should have been given to applying it also in a consortium-set up, as Start knew from the outset that several of the pilot agencies had received larger sums in the past as subgrantees. - Explicit attention was given to information related risks, policies on which were generally missing among the Tier 2 agencies (as they possibly also are in several INGOs).
+Start proactively organised trainings, in English, French and Spanish on this, early in the pilot. - Offering the pilot agencies direct funding with ICR and an organisational development grant is relevant to the risks that arise if they have fragile organisational finances. - The Start Fund setting aside a certain amount of money to cover losses or disallowances that would have to be reimbursed, by agencies with no or only tiny reserves and/or flexible income, is an example of readiness to share risk.

-5. Should Start Network maintain a financial ceiling for Tier 2 agencies?
+5. Should Start maintain a financial ceiling for Tier 2 agencies?

-The evaluators have seen an internal Start Network document, in which 6 options for post-pilot practices are considered.
+The evaluators have seen an internal Start document, in which 6 options for post-pilot practices are considered.
 The main focus remains on the question of a ceiling for how much funding a Tier 2 agency can access after the pilot, what the possible appetite might be among donors and the Grant Custodian, and how Tier 2 agencies might feel about it.

-This evaluation shows that there is no convincing justification for a ceiling based purely on Start Network's DDA:
+This evaluation shows that there is no convincing justification for a ceiling based purely on Start's DDA:

-- Several of the pilot agencies had accessed grants over £60,000 from other sources, prior to Start Network's DDA putting them into Tier 2, and (are likely to) continue doing so, which indicates others have a different assessment of the risk the Tier 2 agencies present. - Acting as a subgrantee to a Tier 3 member of Start Network they can also access more than £60,000 from the Start Fund, signaling again that the Tier 3 agency has a different assessment of the risk the Tier 2 agency presents, or of its ability to manage that risk.
+- Several of the pilot agencies had accessed grants over £60,000 from other sources, prior to Start's DDA putting them into Tier 2, and (are likely to) continue doing so, which indicates others have a different assessment of the risk the Tier 2 agencies present. - Acting as a subgrantee to a Tier 3 member of Start they can also access more than £60,000 from the Start Fund, signaling again that the Tier 3 agency has a different assessment of the risk the Tier 2 agency presents, or of its ability to manage that risk.
 The contradiction is particularly striking where a Tier 2 agency is confronted with the ceiling when entering in a consortium with a Tier 3 agency, but not when it is a simple subgrantee.
 If a consortium is put together to maximise the complementarities between participating agencies instead of the usual competitiveness or fragmentation, then the ceiling policy actually acts as a disincentive here for Tier 2 agencies.